 How Physical Therapy Can Help

-- Minimize treatment side effects.
-The side effects of mesothelioma treatment can be uncomfortable, painful, and for many people, severe.
-Researchers have found that being physically active with the guidance of a physical therapist can help cancer patients experience minimized side effects from treatment, particularly pain.
-Physical therapy may be especially helpful in reducing or preventing discomfort and lack of mobility after a surgical procedure.
+- Minimizing treatment side effects.
+The side effects of mesothelioma treatment can be uncomfortable, painful, and severe.
+Researchers have found that physical activity guided by a physical therapist can help minimize treatment side effects, particularly pain.
+Physical therapy may be especially helpful for reducing discomfort and improving mobility after surgery.

 Get Your FREE Resources Sent Overnight